-The injury to a young girl at a Houston Astros game at Minute Maid Park in 2019 prompted a surge of news and commentary about improving fan safety at major league ballparks.
-At a minimum, attending a baseball or softball game should just be fun & safe, legalities and liabilities aside.
+The injury to a young girl at a Houston Astros game at Minute Maid Park in 2019 proved to be a tipping point, prompting a surge of news and commentary about improving fan safety at major league ballparks.
+It is our strongly held belief that, at a minimum, attending a baseball or softball game should just be fun & safe, legalities and liabilities aside.
 But of course, it’s not that simple.

 At the professional and college level, the ball moves fast — really fast.
 Much has been written and studied about how quickly a batter must react to a 100 mph fastball.
 One study says a hitter only has 0.412 seconds to react.
 The speed of that same pitch leaving the bat is even faster – 110 mph or more.
 Thus, fans have even less time to react to a sharply hit line drive heading foul.
 Not to mention, since they’re not playing they’re easily distracted, making them ill-prepared for the unexpected.